Making globalisation fair Supply chains

 The EU’s Corporate Sustainability Due Diligence Directive

-At EU level, a regulation on corporate due diligence obligations (Corporate Sustainability Due Diligence Directive, CSDDD) will soon come into force.
+At EU level, a regulation on corporate due diligence obligations (Corporate Sustainability Due Diligence Directive, CSDDD) came into force 24 May 2024.
 After an intensive discussion, the majority of EU member states voted in favour of this European supply chain law in March 2024.
-Before it comes into force, the European Parliament must now give its approval, which is considered certain.
+On 24 April 2024, the European Parliament adopted the EU Supply Chain Directive.
+As a final step, the EU Council of Ministers formally approved the directive on 24 May 2024.
+The directive must now be transposed into national law by 2026.

 From a development perspective, it will be crucial to ensure that the directive has a real impact in our partner countries.
 It will therefore be important that the proposal includes a risk-based approach along the entire value chain, focuses on sustainable purchasing practices and gives the people concerned effective access to justice because of civil law liability.
 Adequate and concrete provisions for protecting the environment and the climate are also essential.